Q 1. So many people keep on saying that Meditation is great for peace of mind, it does wonders, all should do it blah blah blah. But when one says start meditating, what exactly has to be done?

 While I am not a Guru and certainly not an enlightened being , but luckily , the nature or the divine has helped me to continuously be on this auspicious path of seeking thyself for quiet sometime now.
 The very purpose of writing this blog is to answer, based on my own experience , some of the basic questions/doubts which usually bother the beginners as I sincerely wish that whosoever flag starts his/her spiritual journey ,finds no reason to quit this path.

 Further , by the title ‘Answering the unanswered’ , I don’t mean that these questions have never been answered and that I am the first person to address them..No..they must have been answered N no. of times earlier (As a matter of fact even I myself have tried answering them in one of my earlier blogs too).
-What I mean is that these questions were more or less unanswered or at best unconvincingly answered for me till few months back as I was largely dependent on what I had read in various spiritual books or what I had said in you tube videos.However, now,in this blog, whatever I am writing is based on my very own experience, based on what exactly I have felt and understood .
+What I mean is that these questions were more or less unanswered or at best unconvincingly answered for me till few months back as I was largely dependent on what I had read in various spiritual books or what I had seen in YouTube videos.However, now,in this blog, whatever I am writing is based on my very own experience, based on what exactly I have felt and understood .

 # Q 1.
 So many people keep on saying that Meditation is great for peace of mind, it does wonders, all should do it blah blah blah.
 But when one says start meditating, what exactly has to be done?